It is a common refrain often heard among active addicts in the Boise, Idaho area –

 Cost of Drugs to the Individual

-Even though drug usage is highly individual to the person, let’s extrapolate of the estimated costs for a substance abuser with a major habit:
+Even though drug use is highly up to the individual to the person, let’s extrapolate of the estimated costs for a substance abuser with a major habit:

 - a heroin habit of two grams per day can cost over $50,000 per year